Multiplicative structure of shifted multiplicative subgroups and its applications to Diophantine tuples: Introduction

 This is related to the problem of finding an integral point $(d,str)$ on the following elliptic curve

 From this, we can deduce that there are no infinite Diophantine $m$-tuples by Siegel's theorem on integral points.
 On the other hand, Siegel's theorem is not sufficient to give an upper bound on the size of Diophantine tuples due to its ineffectivity.
 In the same vein, finding a Diophantine tuple of size greater than or equal to $5$ is related to the problem of finding integral points on hyperelliptic curves of genus $g\geq 2$.

-Despite the aforementioned difficulties, the conjecture on the non-existence of Diophantine $5$-tuples was recently proved to be true in the sequel of important papers: in 2004, Dujella \cite{duj2004diophantine}, by counting the number of solutions of simultaneous Pell's equation, proved that there is no Diophantine $6$-tuple and that there are at most finitely many Diophantine $5$-tuples.
-In particular, the result is effective by showing any element of any Diophantine $5$-tuple is less than ${10^{10}}^{26}$.
-In \cite{HTZ19}, He, Togb\'e, and Ziegler proved the conjecture by using sharp lower bounds for linear forms in three logarithms of Mignotte.
-The definition of Diophantine $m$-tuples has been generalized and has been studied in various contexts.
-A thorough list of known results and their references including over 500 papers can be found on Dujella's webpage \cite{Dujella-page}.
+Despite the aforementioned difficulties, the conjecture on the non-existence of Diophantine $5$-tuples was recently proved to be true in the sequel of important papers by Dujella \cite{duj2004diophantine}, and He, Togb\'e, and Ziegler \cite{HTZ19}.

-In this paper, we study the following generalization of Diophantine tuples: for each $n \ge 1$ and $k \ge 2$, we call a set $\{a_{1},a_{2},\ldots , a_{m}\}$ of distinct positive integers a \textit{Diophantine $m$-tuple with property $D_{k}(n)$} if the product of any two distinct elements is $n$ less than a $k$-th power.
+The definition of Diophantine $m$-tuples has been generalized and studied in various contexts.
+We refer to the recent book of Dujella \cite{D24} for a thorough list of known results on the topic and their reference.
+In this paper, we focus on the following generalization of Diophantine tuples: for each $n \ge 1$ and $k \ge 2$, we call a set $\{a_{1},a_{2},\ldots, a_{m}\}$ of distinct positive integers a \textit{Diophantine $m$-tuple with property $D_{k}(n)$} if the product of any two distinct elements is $n$ less than a $k$-th power.
 We write

-Similar to the classical case, the problem of finding $M_{k}(n)$, for $k\geq 3$, $n \geq 3$, and $\ell \geq 3$, is related to the problem of counting the number of integral points of the superelliptic curve
+Similar to the classical case, the problem of finding $M_{k}(n)$ for $k\geq 3$ and $n \geq 1$ is related to the problem of counting the number of integral points of the superelliptic curve

+The theorem of Faltings \cite{faltings} guarantees that the above curve has only finitely many integral points, and this, in turn, implies that a set with property $D_k(n)$ must be finite.
+The known upper bounds for the number of integral points depend on the coefficients of $f(x)$.
+The Caporaso-Harris-Mazur conjecture \cite{CHM} implies that $M_k(n)$ is uniformly bounded, independent of $n$.
+For other conditional bounds, we refer the readers to \cref{sec:PaleyABC}.